Saving money for travel is always a challenge.

-Yes, there are a number of ways to make money as you travel whether your travel is short term or long term.
+Yes, there are a number of ways to make money as you travel whether your travel is short-term or long-term.

-Make Money as You Travel Short-term.
+Make Money As You Travel Short-term

 - Get paid for your road trip.
 This is cool and if it was in Canada I would definitely do it.
 With Roadie you can be a courier for packages from one part of the US to another.
 There are local gigs (that's what they call a trip) and long-distance ones.
-Most local gigs pay from $8 to $20 and long-distance gigs with oversized items can pay up to $400.
+Most local gigs pay from $8 to $20 and long-distance gigs with over-sized items can pay up to $400.
 If I were to do it I'd let the delivery gigs plan my trip.
 There are various security checks involved for both drivers and clients.

 - Sell cool stuff you find on your travels.
 Are you a shopper?
 Are you good at marketing things you love?
 Find products on your travels that are totally unique and/or inexpensive that you can bring home and sell.
 The money comes to you after your trip but it's still money earned from your trip!

-Make Money as You Travel Long-term
+Make Money On the Road Long-term

-- Work at a Hostel.
+- Work at a hostel.
 Hostels are often staffed by travelers.
-Consequently they are often looking for staff.
+Consequently, they are often looking for staff.
 The pay won't be tops but you will get a room as well.

 - Get a part-time or short-term job.
 Working retail or in a restaurant may be an option for you.
 Make sure you know whether it's legal and what visa you require to do so.
 Google “travel and work in _____” to find reliable information like this article on traveling and working in Australia.
 Working on a farm during harvest season may be another option.
 Check out Picking Jobs, a site that gives you basic information as well as a listing of picking jobs in 18 countries.
 If you're in Israel you may want to work on a kibbutz.
 You won't get paid but you will get room and board.

-- Become an Au Pair.
-Are you good with children.
+- Become an au pair.
+Are you good with children?
 Settle into a community and take care of a family's children for a year or more.
-Go Au Pair has been matching families with Au Pairs for 28 years.
+Go Au Pair has been matching families with au pairs for 28 years.
 They have listings in 8 countries including the United States.

 And why not earn money for a good cause as you walk the world?